-Appearances can be deceiving.
+This is not a horticulture lesson, My Friends.
+I call your attention to something as every day and common as carrots to show that APPEARANCE CAN BE DECIEVING.
 Things are not always as they appear to be.
 Look at our Gospel this morning.

 Jesus is riding into Jerusalem on a donkey.
-Riding in and of itself is noteworthy, because most people, including most often Jesus, walked.
-Riding was left to the rich, the powerful, and the soldiers -- and not just any soldiers, but the officers in charge.
-But here is Jesus -- riding.
-He is riding in a parade which He echoes, however faintly, the coronation ride of the ancient kings of Israel.
+Riding in and of itself is noteworthy, because most people of that day walked.
+Riding was left to the rich, the powerful, and the soldiers -- and not just any soldiers, but the general in charge.
+But here is Jesus and what is He doing?
+Riding.
+He is riding in a parade which He echoes the coronation ride of the ancient kings of Israel.

-Of course, the coronation of a king meant a great horse.
+Of course, the coronation of a king meant a great, mighty horse.
 Kings were important people.
 But not Jesus, He rides a beast of burden.
 And Jesus, bears a burden -- the sin of all mankind.
-Just as Zechariah prophesied, He came in humility to serve, not to be served.
+As He told us, He comes to serve; not to be served.

 And, this is His coronation.
 It was His coronation as the Messiah.
-He was about to ascend His throne -- but it wasn't in a palace in Jerusalem.
+He was about to ascend His throne -- but that throne isn't in a palace in Jerusalem.
 It was on a lowly hill of execution, just outside of town.
 His throne would be a cross.
 He came to take that reign and reign from it.
-Jesus came to die on that cross -- deliberately and with great purpose.
+Jesus came to die on that cross.

-His purpose was to redeem us all from sin and rescue us from death - both the physical death of the body and the eternal death of body and soul in hell.
+His purpose was to redeem us all from sin and rescue us from death -- both the physical death of the body and the eternal death of body and soul in hell.
 His resurrection on Easter proclaims that Jesus accomplished His mission.
 Your sins, and mine, are forgiven, bought and paid for.
 We are forgiven.
 The 3rd day, Jesus rose from the dead.
 That means that there awaits a resurrection for us.